-Sampling Guidance Guidance on Data integration guidance Standard set of Standard set of different data source materials questions to identify questions to measure as sampling frame population groups policy areas We use sampling National Sample of http://unhabitat.org.ir/wp- We use the DHS and We use the DHS and guides from DHs, cities content/uploads/2019/03/SD MICS and LSMS MICS and LSMS MICS and LSMS.
-We G-11.1.1-Newsletter 2.1.pdf modules for modules for have also developed household household our own National We use the DHS and MICS and characteristics characteristics Sample of Cities LSMS modules for household Approach. characteristics
+Sampling Guidance Guidance on different data source Data integration guidance materials Standard set of questions to identify Standard set of questions to measure as sampling frame population groups policy areas We use sampling National Sample of We use the DHS and MICS and We use the DHS and We use the DHS and guides from DHS, cities LSMS modules for household MICS and LSMS MICS and LSMS MICS and LSMS.
+We characteristics modules for modules for have also developed household household our own National Newsletter 1 characteristics characteristics Sample of Cities Newsletter 2 Approach.
+SDG 11.1.1 Module